Functions to transform a world and run rules.

 + (and (>= x 0)(>= y 0)(< y (count world))(< x (count (first world))))) |

-True if x, y are in bounds for this world (i.e., there is a cell at x, y)
+| True if x, y are in bounds for this world (i.e., there is a cell at x, y)

-+ else false.
++ else false.+

 +

-+y a number which may or may not be a valid y coordinate within that world.
++++worlda world as defined above;+xa number which may or may not be a valid x coordinate within that world;+ya number which may or may not be a valid y coordinate within that world. | (defn in-bounds?

 + {:added "1.1.7"}